lexum0/godot-docs/learning/workflow/export/exporting_for_ios.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 On your PC, open the editor, and click the righ-most icon on the
-top-center group of icons, and select "Enable File Server".
+top-center group of icons, and select "Small Deploy with Network".
 The icon
 turns red.
 Your PC will open a port and accept connections to serve
 files from your project's directory (so enable your local firewall
 accordingly).